Doctors Note Logo

 High Alkaline Phosphatase?
 Why Your Body Is Signaling Stress & Medically Approved Next Steps

-High alkaline phosphatase usually signals a liver or bile duct issue or increased bone activity, not stress itself, and how urgent it is depends on your age, symptoms, and related labs.
+High alkaline phosphatase (ALP) typically points to a liver, bile duct, or bone problem — not stress itself.
+The urgency depends on your age, symptoms, and related lab results.

 answer background